nymbyl/kernramble_web/content/about.md

 ## Narrative Song-Cycle

 Several of my records are self-described as a "narrative song-cycle".
-This is not a widely use idea, so I thought I would explain: The idea is that they tell a story in a series of songs
+This is not a widely used idea.
+It may vary per person, my definition would be:

+"Narrative Song Cycle"
+ : a set of songs that, grouped together, tell a story, or imply an underlying story.
+They do not have to be in chronological order, and they do not have to spell out each event

-Each song is a snapshot of time within the story, and a sketch of the feeling at the time.
-So rather than being a strictly, "this happened, then this happened..." means of telling the story.
+So each song is a snapshot of time within the story, and a sketch of the feeling at the time, rather than being a strictly "this happened, then this happened..." means of telling the story.
 It's more up to the listener to piece it together

 The idea though is that each song can stand on it's own, seperate, or as part of the series.
-Each song is both independent, and also serving the larger story
+Each song is both independent, and also serving the larger story.
+Just like memorable moments in your own life are relatable to everyone regardless of how it fits into your life story

 ### Examples